progayk/vuepress-project/docs/vuejs2_course/state-management-with-vuex.md

 * Create it to the same directory where the components folder is.

-In this `store` folder create a file names `store.js`.
+In this `store` folder create a file named `store.js`.
 In order to create such a store we need some helpers from the **Vuex package**.
-So, let's install it vie npm.
+So, let's install *Vuex* via npm.

 ```bash
 npm install --save vuex